SAFETY TOPICS

 For personal fall arrest systems to be effective, they must follow these OSHA standards:2

-• The anchorage for a fall arrest system must be capable of supporting 5,000 pounds per worker attached or be designed, installed, and used under the supervision of a qualified person (29 CFR 1926.502(d)(15))
+- The anchorage for a fall arrest system must be capable of supporting 5,000 pounds per worker attached.
+Or it shall be designed, installed, and used as part of a complete personal fall arrest system which maintains a safety factor of at least two, and used under the supervision of a qualified person.
+See 1926.502(d)(15).

 Cover method

-If employers choose to use the cover method, the cover must:2
+If employers choose to use the cover method to block an opening, the cover must:2

 Online safety training videos